SwissDataScienceCenter/renku/docs/introduction/why.rst

 notebooks, and templates with complex runtimes can be reused to efficiently bootstrap new experiments.

-To lean more about the hosted part of the platform, read about :ref:`Renkulab
+To lean more about the hosted part of the platform, read about :ref:`RenkuLab
 <renkulab>`.
 To explore the possibilities of the lower-level tools, head to the
 :ref:`renku` documentation.